farzinadil/farzinadil/README.md

 * 🎓 I'm a Software Enginering student (class of 2022)
 * 🔭 I’m currently working on [Car Price History Tool](https://github.com/farzinadil/car-price-history-tool)
-* 🌱 I’m currently learning AWS
+* 🌱 I’m currently learning AWS and React
 * 💬 Ask me about anyting
 * 📫 How to reach me: Use any of the links below
 <!-- * ⚡ Fun fact: ... -->